 The most frequent causes of anaphylaxis:

-a) Drugs: Most commonly beta-lactam antibiotics, cytotoxic agents.
+a) Drugs: Most commonly beta-lactam antibiotics, paralytic drugs, barbiturates, biologic drugs, and cytotoxic agents.

 c) Proteins administered via parenteral routes, including blood and its products, enzymes (eg, streptokinase), sera (eg, tetanus immunoglobulin), allergens used for in vivo diagnosis and immunotherapy.

 d) Foods: In adults most commonly fish, seafood, peanuts, cow’s milk, chicken egg, and mammalian meat proteins (delayed anaphylaxis may occur 3-6 hours after consumption of mammalian meat products, eg, beef or pork).